-A student may be searched if there is individualized reasonable suspicion that the search will turn up evidence that the student has violated either the law, school board policy or a rule of the school.
-A particular student's effects (e.g., purse, book bag or personal electronic device) are also subject to being searched by school official and are subject to the same rule.
-As a search of a student becomes more intrusive, an increasingly higher degree of individualized suspicion must exist.
-The scope of the search must be reasonably related to the objectives of the search and not excessively intrusive in light of the age and sex of the student and the nature of the suspected infraction.
+A student may be searched if there is individualized reasonable suspicion that the search will evidence that the student has violated either the law, school board policy, or a rule of the school.
+A particular student's effects (e.g., purse, book bag or personal electronic device) are also subject to being searched by a school official and are subject to the same rule.
+As a student's search becomes more intrusive, an increasingly higher degree of individualized suspicion must exist.
+The search scope must be reasonably related to the search's objectives and not excessively intrusive in light of the age and sex of the student and the nature of the suspected infraction.

-A search should be conducted in private, to the extent practicable.
-In all circumstances in which the search of a student appears necessary, school officials should inform the student of the action to be taken and the reason(s) for the search.
+A search should be conducted in private, to the extent practical.
+In all circumstances in which a student's search appears necessary, school officials should inform the student of the action to be taken and the reason(s) for the search.
 School officials should initially request voluntary consent for the search.

-If a student resists or otherwise refuses to consent to a search, the student should be immediately removed and be reasonably isolated until a parent(s) and/or law enforcement representative arrives to assist with the situation in order to observe or minimize disruption.
-If the student presents any danger to self or others, or if there is reasonable suspicion to believe that the student possesses a weapon or drugs or alcohol, the student immediately may be reasonably searched by a school administrator.
+Suppose a student resists or otherwise refuses to consent to a search.
+In that case, the student should be immediately removed and be reasonably isolated until a parent(s) and/or law enforcement representative arrives to assist with the situation to observe or minimize disruption.
+If the student presents any danger to self or others or reasonable suspicion that the student possesses a weapon or drugs or alcohol, the student immediately may be reasonably searched by a school administrator.
 An uncooperative or disruptive student will remain subject to disciplinary action.

 If a pat-down search of a student's person is conducted, it will be conducted in private by a school official of the same sex and with an adult witness present, when feasible.
-No pat-down search should involve contact with bodily areas typically regarded as particularly sensitive areas.
+No pat-down search should involve contact with bodily areas typically regarded as susceptible areas.

-If school officials conclude that a more intrusive search (e.g., a search that would involve exposure of or contact with particularly sensitive bodily areas) is needed, they should call the parent(s) of the students involved and report their suspicions to parent(s) and to the police.
+If school officials conclude that a more intrusive search (e.g., a search that would involve exposure of or contact with susceptible bodily areas) is needed, they should call the parent(s) of the students involved and report their suspicions to parent(s) and to the police.
 School officials should not conduct highly intrusive searches.
 Any strip search is prohibited.

-Except as to a small number of particular students, group searches will not be permitted.
+Except for a small number of particular students, group searches will not be permitted.
 Searches of students and their effects must be particularized.